easolhq/easolhq.github.io/docs/reference/tags/variant_pricing/index.md

     document.addEventListener('DOMContentLoaded', bootstrapVariantPricingTags)
 {% endraw %}

-And to respond to changes to the selected adult count, check-in/out dates, and start time you might hook onto the relevant elements' events:
+And to respond to changes to the selected adult count, quantity, check-in/out dates, and start time you might hook onto the relevant elements' events:

 {% raw %}